mateussgubim/fastapi-gitops/README.md

 ### Grafana Dashboard
 Go to `Dashboard` folder, select `+ Create dashboard` and click on `Import dashboard`.

-You can get the dashboard used dashboard [here](https://grafana.com/grafana/dashboards/15661-1-k8s-for-prometheus-dashboard-20211010/)
+You can get the used dashboard [here](https://grafana.com/grafana/dashboards/15661-1-k8s-for-prometheus-dashboard-20211010/)

 At dashboard page click on `Copy ID to clipboard`.
 Get back to grafana, paste it and click on `load`.